22mahmoud/maw.sh/src/blog/how-to-optimize-and-lazyloading-images-on-eleventy/index.md

 now open `localhost:8080` on your browser and it should work without any customized eleventy configuration.

-{% Image "src/blog/how-to-optimize-and-lazyloading-images-on-eleventy/setup-screen.jpeg", "screenshot of application inside the browser" %}
+{% Image src="./setup-screen.jpeg", alt="screenshot of application inside the browser" %}

 ### Display some images